chloeamar/HackaSthon/README.md

 1. First, let's play with the smartwatch !
 Please, try to collect 10-20 samples (5-10 samples when your drink and 5-10 samples when you don`t drink).
 In the meantime, the other members of the team can access the github folder **Input** where we add samples we created for the challenge.

-2. Plot in 3D some of the samples you generated ?
+2. Plot in 3D some of the samples you generated.
 Is the signal noisy ?
 Why ?
 Try to make it much more readable.

 3. In the Input folder, we have around 120 samples : 60 positive samples (drink) and 60 negative samples (not drinking).
 According to you, what will be the main difficulties regarding the classification we want to make.
 Bonus: Provide 2 ways to improve already classification